mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 :ref:`fill_layers`
  These layers are filled with something that Krita can make up on the fly, like colors or patterns.
 :ref:`filter_layers`
- These layer type help us to apply some filters which will affect a composite image made from all the layers beneath them.
+ These layers help us to apply some filters which will affect a composite image made from all the layers beneath them.

 You can manipulate the content of the layers with **Tools**.